 Many people know that alcohol, when overused, can create serious side effects for the individual who is drinking as well as those close to them.
 Alcohol addiction can cause conflict in relationships, impact your physical and mental health, and lead to legal, financial, or professional issues.
 In addition, alcohol poisoning and the problems resulting from drunk driving and other behaviors commonly associated with being under the influence can be destructive.
-Addiction treatment programs can be highly effective in helping those who are struggling with alcohol addiction.
+Addiction treatment programs can be highly effective in helping those struggling with alcohol addiction.

-However, a less commonly known health problem related to alcohol abuse and addiction is wet brain, also known as wernicke-korsakoff syndrome.
+However, a less commonly known health problem related to alcohol abuse and addiction is wet brain, also known as Wernicke-Korsakoff syndrome.
 This is both a physical and psychological condition that can be life-threatening if left untreated.
 If you or a loved one struggles with alcohol addiction, reaching out for help from a treatment center can help you avoid serious and irreversible consequences like wet brain, the alcoholic brain disease.

 What Is Wet Brain?

 Wet brain is a layman’s term for a brain disorder known as Wernicke-Korsakoff syndrome.
 According to the National Institute of Neurological Disorders and Stroke, this disorder is also sometimes called Wernicke encephalopathy and Korsakoff’s syndrome, as it is technically two separate issues that usually occur together.
 Some scientists also believe, however, that it is two parts of the same condition, with Wernicke’s encephalopathy being the acute phase and Korsakoff’s syndrome being the chronic stage.